 Shepherd University Reaches Milestone

-The Recreation Program Bachelor of Science Degree at Shepherd University has reached a national milestone.
-On October 13, 2014 the Recreation and Sport Studies Department achieved national accreditation through the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT http://www.nrpa.org/coaprt/).
-COAPRT is the academic accreditation body within the National Recreation and Parks Association.
+The Recreation Program Bachelor of Science Degree at Shepherd University reached a national milestone on October 13, 2014 by achieving national accreditation through the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT https://accreditationcouncil.org/).
+COAPRT is the academic accreditation body for Recreation Programs.
 COAPRT evaluates college and university programs in regards to how they meet and/or exceed stated criteria of educational quality.
 These criteria are within the areas of faculty, mission, vision, strategic plan, curriculum, assessment plan, program outcomes, institution organization, institution treatment of the program, student involvement, and instructional resources.
+Renewal of accreditation will be sought in 2021.

 Achieving national accreditation provides the students not only with a degree from an accredited program but also the opportunity to sit for the Certified Parks and Recreation Professional exam immediately upon graduation giving them a “leg up” on the ever growing competitive job market.
 Achieving accreditation provides the hiring agency the confidence that their new employee has received the highest quality of education and has been taught all the essential core material for a recreation professional.
 Currently, the Recreation Program at Shepherd University is the only accredited recreation program in the state of West Virginia.
 Striving to lead the way!